timschneeb/awesome-shizuku/pages/CLOSED_SOURCE.md

 ### Input methods

 * [Auto Cursor](https://play.google.com/store/apps/details?id=eu.toneiv.cursor) `IAP` 💰 - Makes it easy to use large smartphones with just one hand, thanks to a pointer accessible from the edges of the screen. `Proprietary`
+* [Cover Screen Trackpad](https://play.google.com/store/apps/details?id=com.june8llc.covertrackpad) `IAP` 💰 - Turns a Samsung foldable's cover screen into a rear trackpad while the phone is open: a finger on the back moves a pointer on the main display, and a tap clicks. `Proprietary`
 * [Panda Gamepad Pro](https://play.google.com/store/apps/details?id=com.panda.gamepad) `Paid` `IAP` 💰 - Keymapper for games `Proprietary`
 * [RealMouse](https://play.google.com/store/apps/details?id=com.redlee90.realmouse) - Control the mouse using a virtual touchpad.
 Designed for secondary displays. `Proprietary`